-- the attribution to Group Risk Takers, Company Risk Takers and Middle Management who do not belong to the chain of managers of a specific objective, among those of strategic action, linked to the initiatives of the Company that take into account environmental, social and governance factors (socalled "Environmental, Social and Governance factors" - ESG); - a corrective mechanism of the theoretical premium related to the population belonging to the chain of managers connected to the management of sustainability risks (the so-called "sustainability corrective mechanism") which provides for the comparison between the "sustainability rating" of the portfolios managed (i.e. weighted average ESG score of the products referred to the individual manager) and the target rating (i.e. the average ESG score of the parameters associated with the product, i.e. the benchmark or the investment universe) in accordance with the methods described in the section "Integration of ESG factors (ESG Integration)".
+initiatives of the Company that take into account environmental, social and governance factors (socalled "Environmental, Social and Governance factors" - ESG);

+10. corrective mechanism of the theoretical premium related to the portfolio managers connected to the management of sustainability risks (so-called "sustainability corrective mechanism") which provides for the comparison between the "sustainability rating" of the portfolios managed (i.e. weighted average ESG score of the products referred to the individual manager) and the target rating (i.e. average ESG score of the parameters associated with the product, i.e. the benchmark or the investment universe) in accordance with the methods described in Paragraph 5.2.1 "ESG Integration".

-14. POLICY REVIEW AND PUBLICITY
+13. POLICY REVIEW AND PUBLICITY